Ko11e/Save_the_egg/README.md

 ## Future Features
 - The user can see the leaderboard for the diffrent levels before starting the game.
+- Add the weight of the protection to the calculation
 - The game can be played a diffrent planet

 # Technologies Used